The holidays are almost here—and a few days from now it will be Christmas Eve. But before that, we will be facing the Winter Solstice.

 These herbs will help a lot this Winter Solstice: cloves, mistletoe, holly, pine needles, pine cones, Yule log ashes, oak leaves, cinnamon, fir, hazel bark, birch, wintergreen, and nutmeg.

 So, the constructors built Stonehenge in such a way that the well-aligned structure could point out the Winter Solstice sunset.
-At Stonehenge, the winter solstice is still a special time.
-People are drawn to this place to witness years of history unraveling on this magical stone, helping the visitors embark on a spiritual journey.
+At Stonehenge, the Winter Solstice is still a special time.
+People are drawn to this place to witness years of history unraveling on this magical stone, which helps the visitors embark on a spiritual journey.

 Give food to the animals—everyone needs care, even the wild and the unseen.
 Tie some cereal and cover it among branches of leaves outside with some apples.
 Share your food with the creatures of the night.